 Tired of article writing jobs that pay a big $50?
 There’s a ton of ‘online content’ work out there that doesn’t pay much.
-Maybe it’s time to move up and learn how to write an article.
+Maybe it’s time to move up and learn how to write an article and, more importantly, how to get paid to write articles.

-If that interests you, you’re in the right place.
+If that interests you, you’re in the right place to learn how to get paid to write articles at top rates.

-After offering article-writing tips for over a decade, I decided it would be useful to organize all the information into one, big ultimate guide.
+After offering article-writing tips for over a decade, I decided it would be useful to organize all the information into one, big ultimate guide that shows you exactly how to get paid to write articles at rates you deserve.

 Many freelance writers do article-prep steps out of order or skip some steps entirely, with poor results.
 Following this step-by-step guide will make it easier for you to move up, write in-depth, reported articles faster, and sell to better-paying article markets.